-Although Szatyor Bar looks like a regular ruin bar complete with communist-era light fixtures and vehicles hanging from the walls, it's actually different from the ruin bars that swarm District 7.
-Instead of scruffy students sipping dirt-cheap beers, it draws an over-30s crowd where shirts and skirts outnumber hoodies and backpacks.
-Duck confit and sous vide venison leg are rarely part of the ruin bar culinary repertoire, but you will find them at Szatyor Bár, alongside pricey craft beers.
+Szatyor Bar looks like a typical ruin bar: it's filled with eclectic furniture and there are even old vehicles hanging from the walls.
+But it's actually different from the ruin bars that swarm Budapest's party district on the other side of the Danube.
+This being Buda, instead of scruffy students sipping low-priced beers, Szatyor draws an over-25 crowd where shirts and skirts outnumber hoodies and backpacks.
+Duck confit and sous vide venison leg are rarely part of the ruin bar culinary repertoire, but here you will find them alongside pricey craft beers.

-Szatyor Bár’s premium riff on the ruin bar genre is a function of its location along the increasingly fashionable Bartók Béla Way in District 11.
-This is where many middle class Buda residents like to wind down in the evenings and they tend to be a more discerning bunch than the average bachelor party crew in Pest, who generally prefer quantity over quality when it comes to food, drinks, or anything else for that matter.
+This updated take on the ruin bar concept is a function of Szatyor's location, which is on the fashionable Bartók Béla Boulevard in District 11.
+This is where middle-class Buda residents wind down in the evenings, and generally they're more discerning drinkers and eaters than the partygoers in Pest, who prefer quantity over quality.

-Attached to Szatyor is a classically-furnished café, Hadik, which has earned a place in Budapest's collective memory as a legendary hangout of bohemian writers and poets in the 1920s.
-It shuttered post-WWII but was revived in 2010 after a long hiatus.
+Attached to Szatyor Bar is a classically-furnished café, Hadik, which has earned a place in Budapest's collective memory as a legendary hangout of bohemian writers and poets in the 1920s.
+It shuttered post-WWII, but was finally revived in 2010 after a long hiatus.